ThomasHelfer/multimodal-supernovae/multimodal_ssl/README.md

 # IAIFI Astro Hackathon: Self-Supervised and Multimodal Learning

 Notebooks to be used as a starting point for the IAIFI Astro Hackthon.
-Centers on using data from the [ZTF Bright Transient Survey](https://www.ztf.caltech.edu/ztf-bts.html).
+Centers on using data from the [ZTF Bright Transient Survey](https://www.ztf.caltech.edu/ztf-bts.html) (h/t Alex Gagliano).

 - [Notebook 1](./notebooks/01_exploratory_data.ipynb): Data description and exploration
 - [Notebook 2](./notebooks/02_ssl_lightcurve_encoder.ipynb): Encoder and self-supervised learning for light curves